 - Move Members – this permission allows the user to move other members from one channel to another.

 - Use Voice Activity – this permission allows the user to speak without using Push-to-Talk.

 - Priority Speaker – this permission allows the user to reduce the volume of other users when this user is speaking so that their words are louder on the channel.

 How to Create Roles in Discord

 Setting up your roles properly is the key to managing your users on a Discord server.
 It’s a good idea to have the basic roles created before you even start inviting people to the server.
-You can always go back and add new roles or reconfigure existing roles once you’re in business.
+You can always go back and add new roles or reconfigure existing ones when you’re in business.

 Select “Save Changes” at the bottom.
-If you forget to save your changes, a dialogue box will appear to remind you to do this before you can proceed.
+If you forget to save your changes, a dialogue box will appear to remind you to do this before proceeding.

 Repeat for each new role you want to create.

 Assigning the different permission levels to different roles allows you to create a hierarchy according to trust.
 You can assign lower roles to newbies and higher roles with more permissions to those you know well.

 How to Assign Roles in Discord